-24.1 52.
-SERGEANT AT ARMS 24.2 The Sergeant at Arms shall: 24.3 (1) execute all orders of the President; 24.4 (2) perform all assigned duties connected with the police and good order of the Senate 24.5 Chamber; 24.6 (3) exercise supervision over the entry and exit of all persons to and from the Chamber; 24.7 (4) see that messages are promptly delivered; 24.8 (5) see that the hall is properly ventilated and the temperature is properly regulated; 24.9 (6) see that the Chamber is open for the use of members of the Senate at least one-half 24.10 hour before the start of a session; and 24.11 (7) perform all other services pertaining to the office of Sergeant.
-24.12 53.
-BUDGET AND EXPENDITURES 24.13 53.1 The Committee on Rules and Administration shall adopt an operating budget for 24.14 the Senate and post it on the Senate Web site.
-24.15 53.2 All propositions for the appointment and payment of employees of the Senate or for 24.16 expenditures of the legislature, other than those provided by law, must be referred without debate 24.17 to the Committee on Rules and Administration.
-24.18 54.
-EMPLOYEES 24.19 54.1 The Committee on Rules and Administration shall establish positions, set 24.20 compensation, appoint employees, and authorize expense reimbursement for employees as it 24.21 deems necessary to carry out the work of the Senate.
-At the request of any committee member, an 24.22 action of the committee must be submitted as a Senate resolution for adoption by the Senate.
-24.23 54.2 The Secretary shall keep a roster of all employees of the Senate, including positions 24.24 and compensation, which must be open for inspection by the public.
-24.25 54.3 The Secretary shall post, in a public place in the Capitol or on the Senate Web site, 24.26 a notice of every vacant position on the permanent staff of the Senate.
-The notice must remain 24.27 posted for at least one week, and no vacancy may be filled until the period of posting has elapsed.
-24.28 54.4 Except as otherwise provided in these rules, the Committee on Rules and 24.29 Administration has full and exclusive authority over, and charge of all employees of the Senate both 24.30 elected and appointed.
-The committee has the sole and exclusive power and authority to assign 24.31 them to duties other than for which they were elected or appointed as the committee may provide.
-24.32 54.5 The committee may make employment rules and regulations.
-In case of violation of 24.33 an order of the committee by an employee, or in case of a violation of a rule or regulation made by the committee, or in case of misconduct or omission by an employee, the Committee on Rules and Administration may hear complaints and discharge the employee or impose discipline, a fine, or other punishment upon the employee.
-The committee may, by a vote of a majority of the members of the committee, discuss an employee disciplinary proceeding under this rule in an executive session to which the open meeting requirements of Rules 12.1 to 12.3 do not apply.
+25.2 54.1 The Committee on Rules and Administration shall establish positions, set compensation, appoint employees, and authorize expense reimbursement for employees as it 25.3 deems necessary to carry out the work of the Senate.
+At the request of any committee member, an 25.4 25.5 action of the committee must be submitted as a Senate resolution for adoption by the Senate.
+25.6 54.2 The Secretary shall keep a roster of all employees of the Senate, including positions and compensation, which must be open for inspection by the public.
+25.7 54.3 The Secretary shall post, in a public place in the Capitol or on the Senate Web site, 25.8 a notice of every vacant position on the permanent staff of the Senate.
+The notice must remain 25.9 25.10 posted for at least one week, and no vacancy may be filled until the period of posting has elapsed.
+25.11 54.4 Except as otherwise provided in these rules, the Committee on Rules and 25.12 Administration has full and exclusive authority over, and charge of all employees of the Senate both elected and appointed.
+The committee has the sole and exclusive power and authority to assign 25.13 them to duties other than for which they were elected or appointed as the committee may provide.
+25.14 25.15 54.5 The committee may make employment rules and regulations.
+In case of violation of an order of the committee by an employee, or in case of a violation of a rule or regulation made 25.16 25.17 by the committee, or in case of misconduct or omission by an employee, the Committee on Rules 25.18 and Administration may hear complaints and discharge the employee or impose discipline, a fine, or other punishment upon the employee.
+The committee may, by a vote of a majority of the 25.19 25.20 members of the committee, discuss an employee disciplinary proceeding under this rule in an executive session to which the open meeting requirements of Rules 12.1 to 12.3 do not apply.
+25.21

-54.6 The Secretary shall supervise the employees under the direction of the Committee on Rules and Administration.
+25.22 54.6 The Secretary shall supervise the employees under the direction of the Committee on25.23 Rules and Administration.